Hint mode is switched on Switch off

 Example of a CFI code

-An example of a CFI code is ESVUFA, and it can be decoded as follows:
+An Example of a CFI code is DBVUGR, and it can be decoded as follows:

 CFI vs. ISIN vs. FISN